 According to the article 9 of the Spanish Código Civil, the applicable law, regarding inheritance issues, is determined by the nationality of the deceased.
 The 8th section of the mentioned article specifies that, regarding the applicable law, there is no distinction made as a result of the nature or the location of the assets.

-New EU Regulations from 2015
+Wills in Spain and new EU Regulations from 2015

 That said, things are going to change as a consequence of the REGULATION (EU) No 650/2012 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 4 July 2012, on “jurisdiction, applicable law, recognition and enforcement of decisions and acceptance and enforcement of authentic instruments in matters of succession and on the creation of a European Certificate of Succession”.